 Artlog aggregates art news, an event and exhibit log, news, museum information and a social layer into what turns out to be a promising product.
 The focus on the real world of art brings it above the self-love of user-generated profiles.
 Although they have those too, of course

 Users like yourself can rate stories using Digg's interface.
 The ones which are rated highest end up more visible.
 It's a simple concept integrated with social features such as profiles and comments.
 The ease of participation makes it a pretty good place to start.

-I'm Brian E. Young, a Baltimore, Maryland based artist, graphic designer and the host of The Unicanny Creativity Podcast.
+Can I answer your questions?
+I run this blog to help designers and artists find answers and solution that will make your creative dreams real.
+My name is Brian E. Young and I'm an artist living in Baltimore, Maryland.
+I work as graphic designer and host The Uncanny Creativity Podcast.
 If you have a design and creativity question I can help answer, send me your letters by e-mail, Facebook, Twitter or in the comments.3 Comments